Gigahawk/esPod/README.md

 ### Architecture

-- Main CPU: ESP32, probably S2/S3 for native USB support
+- Main CPU: ESP32, ~~probably S2/S3 for native USB support~~ must use a regular ESP32 for BT classic (audio support)
-    - OMGS3 could be used to simplify layout, but this will prevent doing complete power off for deep sleep, maybe just use it to inspire component selection
+    - ~~OMGS3 could be used to simplify layout, but this will prevent doing complete power off for deep sleep, maybe just use it to inspire component selection~~
+    - Since we will probably be forking the Tangara firmware as a start might as well follow their design as much as we can
 - No dedicated coprocessor for standby, main CPU is completely off for deep sleep
     - We can use the clickwheel processor BTN1 to wake up/reenable power to main CPU, CPU can latch power on until it's time to go back to standby
 - Interchangeable internal DAC/Amp?